 - $2,500,000 to replace deputy vehicles.
-The Sheriff’s Office needs roughly 14 new vehicles each year to replacing aging vehicles in its fleet.
+The Sheriff’s Office needs roughly 14 new vehicles each year to replace aging vehicles in its fleet.
 SPLOST would guarantee these needs are met.

 - $3,750,000 to replace one Quick Response Vehicle (QRV) and one fire truck a year.
 While this is a large line item, it would take 45 years to replace the Fire Department’s fleet at this pace.
-Some of this funding would also be used for fire station improvements, including the replacement of several pads in front of the stations.
+Some of this funding would also be used for fire station improvements.

 - $300,000 to complete the Hinkle Fire Station on Lookout Mountain.
-This station was not finished during the last SPLOST.
+This station was not finished by the prior administration.

 $5,445,000 for General Government

 - $325,000 for new computers for staff.
 There are over 300 county employees with computers.
-Many are working with devices that are sluggish, out of date and make them less efficient.
+Many are working with devices that are sluggish and out of date, which make employees less efficient.

 - $175,000 to upgrade equipment used by our Fleet Management staff.
 Newer vehicles require newer equipment to be able to diagnose and repair problems.

-- $145,000 for facility improvements at the Animal Shelter to address drainage issues.
+- $145,000 for facility improvements at the Animal Shelter to address heating and air conditioning systems and drainage issues.

 $2,240,000 for Community Development